All Episodes

 We have tremendous support.

-We have tremendous fear.
+We have tremendous spirit.

 It'll be the largest tax cut in the history of our country.

-And I will say the Republican senators and Congressmen and women have been incredible.
+And I will say the Republican senators and congressmen and women have been incredible.

 So I think we will get there.